MichaelCurrin/jekyll-actions-quickstart/README.md

 - Released under [MIT](/LICENSE) by [@MichaelCurrin](https://github.com/MichaelCurrin).
 - Feel free to modify and reuse this project.
 You are required to include the license when using this code.
 Copy `LICENSE` to `LICENSE-source` and then modify `LICENSE` with your own name.
-- Please link back to this repo as well.
+- Please link back to this repo.